Javascript is not enabled.

 • Get Watchdog Alerts for tips on avoiding such scams.

 The grandparent scam, as it’s commonly known, has been around for many years.
-Impostors pose as a relative, claiming they are in trouble and need money.
+Impostors pose as relatives, claiming they are in trouble and need money.
 But voice cloning and AI bring a new wrinkle, allowing criminals to use a clip of your loved one’s voice to impersonate them.
 That’s exactly what Schildhorn thinks happened in his case: “There was no doubt in my mind that it was his voice on the phone — it was the exact cadence with which he speaks,” he testified.

 How to protect yourself from grandparent scams